Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming

-In experimental settings, it is possible to measure separately the $p_T$ distributions of baryons within both backward and central rapidity regions.
-These measurements can subsequently be fitted using the two-component Erlang distribution to derive $\langle p_T \rangle$, which serves as an alternative metric for temperature comparison.
-More specifically, experimental data on $p_T$ distributions across different rapidity regions can be analyzed; fitting these data allows us to ascertain how $\langle p_T \rangle$ varies with respect to rapidity.
-Even without fitting procedures applied directly on raw experimental datasets can yield estimates for $\langle p_T \rangle$.
-Should it be observed that baryons in the backward rapidity region exhibit smaller $\langle p_T \rangle$ values compared with those found in the central rapidity region, this would support our hypothesis that valence quarks are indeed carriers of baryon numbers.
-On the contrary, if $\langle p_T\rangle$ of baryons in the backward rapidity region is larger than that in the central rapidity region, the gluon junction is a carrier of baryon numbers.
+Experimentally, baryon $p_T$ distributions in backward and central rapidity regions can be measured and fitted with a two-component Erlang distribution to derive $\langle p_T \rangle$ (a proxy for temperature).
+Alternatively, direct estimates of $\langle p_T \rangle$ from raw data can be used.
+A smaller $\langle p_T \rangle$ in the backward region compared to the central region supports the valence quark-stopping scenario, while a larger $\langle p_T \rangle$ in the backward region favors the gluon junction-stopping scenario.

-After excluding the contribution of leading nucleons, the dependence of baryons and mesons produced in collision systems on rapidity should be similar, as they originate from the same emission source.
-In other words, the relationship between baryons and common charged particles with respect to rapidity is expected to exhibit similarities.
-Our previous studies~\cite{40,41,42} and this work, along with related research~\cite{43}, indicate that the temperature of the emission source or $\langle p_T\rangle$ of charged particles generally decreases with increasing $|y|$ in most cases.
-This observation serves as evidence that valence quarks act as carriers of baryon numbers, in which net-baryons from low intensity soft process appear mostly in the backward rapidity region, and those from high intensity hard process appear mostly in the central rapidity region.
-Based on our comprehensive analysis, we can preliminarily conclude that valence quarks are indeed carriers of baryon numbers.
-This conclusion arises naturally from the multi-source thermal model proposed in our earlier work~\cite{28,29}, which will be further tested at the EIC in future experiments.
+After excluding leading nucleon contributions, baryons and mesons produced in collision systems should exhibit similar rapidity dependence, as they originate from the same emission source.
+This implies analogous rapidity-dependent behavior between baryons and common charged particles.
+Our previous work~\cite{40,41,42}, current study, and related research~\cite{43} consistently show that emission source temperature or charged particle $\langle p_T\rangle$ generally decreases with increasing $|y|$.
+This observation supports the scenario where valence quarks act as baryon number carriers: net-baryons from low-intensity soft processes dominate the backward rapidity region, while those from high-intensity hard processes concentrate in the central rapidity region.
+Based on comprehensive analysis, we preliminarily conclude that valence quarks are indeed baryon number carriers---a natural prediction of our multi-source thermal model~\cite{28,29}, which will be further tested in future EIC experiments.